HANG0413/AAE6102-Assignment2/README.md

 [3] OpenAI.
 (2025, April 30).
 ChatGPT model response on GNSS Techniques.
 Retrieved from https://www.openai.com/chatgpt.

 [4] Walter, T., & Enge, P. (1995, September).
 Weighted RAIM for precision approach.
 In Proceedings of Ion GPS (Vol. 8, No. 1, pp. 1995-2004).
 Institute of Navigation. https://web.stanford.edu/group/scpnt/gpslab/pubs/papers/Walter_IONGPS_1995_wraim.pdf

+[5] Jiang Y, Wang J. A-RAIM and R-RAIM performance using the classic and MHSS methods[J].
+The Journal of Navigation, 2014, 67(1): 49-61.

+[6] Nikiforov I, Roturier B. Advanced RAIM algorithms: First results[C]//Proceedings of the 18th International Technical Meeting of the Satellite Division of The Institute of Navigation (ION GNSS 2005).
+2005: 1789-1800.

+[7] Gabela J, Kealy A, Hedley M, et al. Case study of Bayesian RAIM algorithm integrated with Spatial Feature Constraint and Fault Detection and Exclusion algorithms for multi‐sensor positioning[J].
+Navigation, 2021, 68(2): 333-351.

+[8] Zhang M, Zhang J, Zhu Y. Enhancements of the dichotomy based RAIM[C]//Proceedings of the 22nd International Technical Meeting of the Satellite Division of The Institute of Navigation (ION GNSS 2009).
+2009: 2783-2790.